drupalprojects/adminimal_theme/skins/dark/ckeditor/readme.md

 Features
 -------------------
-"Moono-lisa" is a monochromatic skin, which offers a modern, flat and minimalistic look which blends very well in modern design.
+"Adminimal Dark" is a monochromatic skin, which offers a modern, dark and minimalistic look which blends very well in modern design.
 It comes with the following features:

-- Chameleon feature with brightness.
-- High-contrast compatibility.
-- Graphics source provided in SVG.

 Directory Structure
 -------------------